 German Shepherd not Gaining Weight

-As German Shepherd parent, it can be quiet alarming if your dog doesn’t seem to gain weight.
+As a German Shepherd parent, it can be quiet alarming if your dog doesn’t seem to gain weight.
 Here’re several symptoms that show signs that your puppy has an underweight issue:

 The easiest way to determine if your German Shepherd puppy is underweight or not is by running your hands along their sides and over the rib cage.